-Resting heart rate (RHR) can be a powerful measure for fitness and general health.
+Resting heart rate (RHR) can be a robust measure for fitness and general health.
 Here's why you measure it and how you can decrease it.

-Athletes and trainers have been monitoring RHR as an athletic performance indicator for decades, but a low RHR is also an significant general vital sign that shows excellent general health.
+Athletes and trainers have been monitoring RHR as an athletic performance indicator for decades, but a low RHR is also a significant general vital sign that shows excellent general health.

 The average adult will have an RHR between 60-100 beats per minute, while athletes will probably rest between 40-60 bpm and sometimes even lower.

 And the lower, the better, as a low RHR correlates to a reduced risk for heart attack, greater energy levels, more metabolic effectiveness, and athletic stamina.